United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 ## Component

-All attributes available in **Page Designer** are listed and described below.
+All the plug-in region attributes available in the Oracle APEX page designer are listed and described below.

 ### Allowed File Types